4d/docs/website/translated_docs/es/FormObjects/dropdownList_Overview.md

 - Uso de la acción estándar `gotoPage`.
 In this case, 4D will automatically display the [page of the form](FormEditor/forms.md#form-pages) that corresponds to the number of the item that is selected.
 For example, if the user selects the 3rd item, 4D will display the third page of the current form (if it exists).
 At runtime, by default the drop-down list displays the page numbers (1, 2...).

 - Use of a standard action that displays a sublist of items, for example `backgroundColor`.
-This feature requires that:
+Esta funcionalidad requiere que:
     - a styled text area ([4D Write Pro area](writeProArea_overview.md) or [input](input_overview.md) with [multistyle](properties_Text.md#multi-style) property) is present in the form as the standard action target.
     - the [focusable](properties_Entry.md#focusable) property is not set to the drop-down list.
 At runtime the drop-down list will display an automatic list of values, e.g. background colors.
 You can override this automatic list by assigning in addition a choice list in which each item has been assigned a custom standard action.